Uninett/nav-argus-glue/README.md

 A full configuration file example is provided in [navargus.example.yml](navargus.example.yml).

-Now, you can run the command `navargus --test-api` to check whether the glue service is properly configured and able to query the Argus API.
+Now, you can run the command `navargus --test-api` to verify that the glue service is properly configured and able to query the Argus API.